brianterry/unicorn-maker/README.md

 ![crudcrud](images/crudcrud-key.png)

-Copy API key, you well need this in the next step.
+Copy the API key, you well need this in the next step.

 ## Step 4: Build the Resource Type